-- 5.16.
+- 5.15.
 Surrey Heath's Five Year Housing Land Supply assessment is set out in a separate report.
-Once published, the full 5YHLS report will be made available on the Council's website, at: https://surreyheath.gov.uk/residents/planning/planning-policy/evidence-base. - 5.17.
-On the basis of the SLAA assessment, the identified housing supply within the first five years of the SLAA period is 2,20116.
-This represents a Five Year Housing Land Supply position of 7.41 years.
+Once published, the full 5YHLS report will be made available on the Council's website. - 5.16.
+On the basis of the SLAA assessment, the identified housing supply within the first five years of the SLAA period is 2,027.
+This represents a Five Year Housing Land Supply position of 7.24 years.